Have you ever been charged a cancellation fee from Lyft?

-Learn how cancellation fees work on Lyft and how you can dispute a fee and get a refund!
+Learn how cancellation fees work on Lyft and see how to dispute a fee and get a refund!

 What you need to know